 Is it hard to form a union at work?

-- If you aren’t familiar with labour unions, joining one at first can seem confusing.
-The truth is, is that there is a very straightforward process to join.
+- If you aren’t familiar with labour unions, joining one can seem a little daunting at first.
+The truth is, joining is a very straightforward process.
 Once you and enough employees sign membership cards, the Labour Board will hold a hearing and then you vote.
 For a more detailed description of the process visit the Unionization Process page.

 Where do I even start?